sabraham/Monte-Carlo/README.md

 Palaces are for royalty.
 We're just common people with a bank account.

+This is very much still in development.
+API changes daily~

+## Purpose

+Hopefully a reasonably performant poker server that can be used to test AIs.

 ## Starting the server

 To run the poker server